gouiferda/acc/README.md

-# ACT Community - Coding
+# ACT Community - Coding Course

 This is a general course about software developement and computer science, where we will dive into multiple subjects :
 - Algorithmes